-The ICTSD event provided an opportunity for the trade and climate policy communities to come together and explore the potential for the Environmental Goods Agreement negotiations to enhance climate action and support climate negotiations towards upcoming UNFCCC meetings in Lima and Paris.
+The ICTSD event provided an opportunity for the trade and climate policy communities to come together and explore the potential of the Environmental Goods Agreement negotiations to enhance climate action and support climate negotiations towards upcoming UNFCCC meetings in Lima and Paris.

 Climate Change Ambassadors, official Trade Representatives and CEOs from clean energy technology companies spoke at the event, which proved popular with participants both at the event itself and online, where the event was live-streamed.

 “Many thanks for having organised this excellent event yesterday.
 I tuned in via the webcast (at home in Paris […]), intending to watch only a bit of it, but it was such high quality that I ended up staying for almost the whole thing.
 The web feed worked very well.
-I now see that you have made the full video available on the site so I’ll share that with […] other colleagues who may be interested.” – Andrew Prag, Trade and Environment Policy Analyst, Environment and Economy Integration Division (EEI), OECD
+I now see that you have made the full video available on the site so I’ll share that with […] other colleagues who may be interested.” – Andrew Prag, Trade and Environment Policy Analyst, Environment and Economy Integration Division (EEI), OECD.